nolanalexander/depression-prediction/README.md

 ## Overview
-This project contains the R code for the paper "Personality traits as predictors of depression across the lifespan” published in the [Journal of Affective Disorders](https://doi.org/10.1016/j.jad.2024.03.073).
+This project contains the R code for the paper "Personality traits as predictors of depression across the lifespan” published in the Elsevier [Journal of Affective Disorders](https://doi.org/10.1016/j.jad.2024.03.073).

 ## Publications
 1. [Personality traits as predictors of depression across the lifespan](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=vm_4mhoAAAAJ&authuser=1&citation_for_view=vm_4mhoAAAAJ:UeHWp8X0CEIC)